 Burden Estimate (Total Hours & Wages)

 Before FY 2014, PCHs have not reported quality data to CMS for the PCHQR Program.
 However, they have reported quality measures to other entities such as state surveys and other certification organizations or to CMS through other quality reporting programs (such as Hospital IQR).
 Therefore, PCHs have some familiarity with and experience reporting quality data.
-In our burden calculation associated with the FY 2016 program requirements, we have included the time used for chart abstraction and for training personnel on collection of chart-abstracted data and for submitting the data through QualityNet.
-Because PCHs have been submitting seven of the 18 measures finalized for FY 2016 to CMS, we believe the amount of burden related to training should be minimal.
+In our burden calculation associated with the PCHQR program requirements, we have included the time used for chart abstraction and for training personnel on collection of chart-abstracted data and for submitting the data through QualityNet.
+Because PCHs have been submitting seven of the 18 measures finalized to CMS, we believe the amount of burden related to training should be minimal.

-Beginning with FY 2017, we expect a significant reduction of 64% in burden as compared to the estimate described for FY 2016 because we have adopted a policy to utilize a sampling methodology in an effort to provide reasonable and reliable estimates, while reducing burden.
+As stated in the FY 2015 IPPS/LTCH final rule, we expect a significant reduction of 64% in burden as compared to the estimate described for FY 2016 because we have adopted a policy to utilize a sampling methodology in an effort to provide reasonable and reliable estimates, while reducing burden.

-In our burden calculation, we estimated the time (labor hours) required for chart abstraction and data submission, population and sample size reporting, training personnel, and the burden associated with the reporting of sampling data finalized beginning in FY 2017.
-Our approach in estimating burden is relatively unchanged across 2016 and 2017 (with some exceptions).
+In our burden calculation, we estimated the time (labor hours) required for chart abstraction and data submission, population and sample size reporting, training personnel, and the burden associated with the reporting of sampling approach.
+Our approach in estimating burden is relatively unchanged (with some exceptions).
 Refer to Tables D and E for a crosswalk of our calculation methodologies.

 The difference in the burden reduction is based on a significant reduction in the estimated number of cases required for data abstraction as a result of our policy to adopt a sampling methodology.
-In FY 2016, we estimated a “worst case” scenario approach that accounts for the entire cancer population of 63,468 cancer cases across all 18 measures finalized beginning with FY 2016.
-However, the FY 2017 burden estimate is solely based on the estimated sample size of 37,596 cases across all 19 measures finalized beginning with FY 2017.
-Accounting for sampling has significantly reduced our burden estimate by 64% between the FY 2016 and FY 2017 estimates.
+In previous years, we estimated a “worst case” scenario approach that accounts for the entire cancer population of 63,468 cancer cases across all 18 measures finalized.
+However, the FY 2016 burden estimate is solely based on the estimated sample size of 37,596 cases across all 19 measures finalized.
+Accounting for sampling has significantly reduced our burden estimate by 64% between the FY 2015 and FY 2016 estimates.

-Table D. Crosswalk between FY 2016 and FY 2017 Calculation Methodologies.
+Table D. Crosswalk between FY 2015 and FY 2016 Calculation Methodologies.